Lightning strike first against Panthers, win 4-1 in Game 1

 Florida went 0 for 18 on the power play in the series win against the Capitals and was scoreless on three more tries Tuesday.
 But Tampa Bay cashed in three of its six chances.

+“Part of our game plan was to stay out of the box,” Duclair said.
+“Their power play has been lethal.”

-After Kucherov was hooked by Weegar, he went right around Aaron Ekblad and fed Perry for a tap-in goal at 16:22 of the second period.
+After Kucherov was hooked by Weegar, he went right around Florida defenseman Aaron Ekblad and fed Perry for a tap-in goal at 16:22 of the second period.

 Bellemare’s goal came 3:35 into the third period, giving Tampa Bay its first lead of the game — and the Lightning kept it the rest of the way.
 The Lightning won a faceoff in the Florida zone and Perry took a quick shot from the slot that Bobrovsky stopped, but the rebound squirted right to Bellemare.